-- 1. Static analysis is performed on the model to extract the equations that compute the boundary conditions from th - a.
+- 1. Static analysis is performed on the model to extract the equations that compute the boundary conditions from the variables of interest.
+This corresponds to automatically inverting the original model.
+There are two groups of extracted equations: - a.
 The boundary conditions that are the equations that compute the boundary conditions. - b.
 The intermediate equations that solve the intermediate variables from the variables of interest (this is the numeric way of eliminating the intermediate variables). - 2.
 The model is simulated to compute the Jacobian matrices and eliminate numerically the intermediate equations.
 At this step, numerical simulation errors can occur, such as divisions by zero, non-convergence, etc. They can be corrected by improving the model or providing better start values. - 3.
 The input files are read, the numerical calculations are performed, and the results are displayed.
 The half-width confidence intervals for the boundary conditions are calculated by propagating the reconciled uncertainties on the variables of interest through the inverted model.